Emmiez/music-bot/README.md

 13. To make it stay online, please watch [this video](https://youtu.be/6CSeovx0nvc?t=547) carefully

 Your bot is online, and ready to use!
-If you have any questions or need support, feel free to join our [Discord server](https://zhycorp.xyz/discord).

-## Docker
-Want to use Dockerized version of [this project](https://github.com/Hazmi35/jukebox)?
-Sure, we have provided them on the [Docker Hub](https://hub.docker.com/r/hazmi35/jukebox), and also in [GitHub Container Registry](https://github.com/users/Hazmi35/packages/container/package/jukebox).

 ### Volumes
 [Docker Volumes](https://docs.docker.com/storage/volumes/) are needed to store cache and logs persistently.